NotAShelf/ssa/README.md

 ## Why?

-Honestly, just see the next section.
+For what it's worth, SSA has been created because I wanted to write a structured bash script for parsing the output of `systemd-analyze security`, which actually does _not_ have any kind of sorting options..

+Rust came to mind, as Serde is pretty cool and I wanted to do argument parsing - which Clap does better than Python libs I am familiar with.

 Long story short is that I wanted to aggregate the results of `systemd-analyze security` for testing and NixOS VM tests in CI.
+It also acts as a short-hand alias for `systemd-analyze security` with much better filtering options.

 ## Contributing

 [Microfetch]: https://github.com/notashelf/microfetch

-For what it's worth, SSA has been created because I wanted to write a structured bash script for parsing the output of `systemd-analyze security`.
-Rust came to mind, as Serde is pretty cool and I wanted to do argument parsing - which Clap does better than Python libs I am familiar with.

 The software is very minimal.
 You run it, you get a bunch of lines.
 You might have cooler ideas to do with aggregated data (in which case, just take a look at